-When you become a foster parent, you provide a safe, loving home to a child whose family is in crisis.
-This likely means that the child has experienced a traumatic or otherwise unsuitable home situation, and needs more than anything to feel safe, supported, and loved at home.
-By opening your home to a child or sibling group in need, you show that child that they are cared for and give them a much needed sense of stability in a tumultuous time.
+When you become a foster parent to a child with significant medical or behavioral challenges, you provide a safe, loving home to a child whose family is in crisis.
+In most cases, the child has experienced a traumatic or otherwise unsuitable home situation, and needs more than anything to feel safe, supported, and loved at home while their specific medical and emotional needs are met.

 If you are interested in becoming a foster parent, please find out if the role is right for you by reading below.
-To begin the process of accepting a child into your home, please contact the Inspiritus location nearest you or fill out the inquiry form below.
+To begin the process of accepting a child into your home, please fill out the inquiry form at the link below.

 The Foster Parent’s Role

 Inspiritus foster families provide stable, nurturing homes with attention to the children’s individual medical, emotional, educational, and social needs.
 Returning the child to his or her birth family is always the stated permanency goal; however, sometimes reunification is not possible.
 Foster parents must help prepare the child for either eventuality.

 When a child becomes available for adoption, foster parents may ask to be considered as the adoptive home for the child and often are, in fact, selected to fill this role.
 If the child leaves the foster home to be reunited with the birth family or to go to a new adoptive home, Inspiritus supports the foster family in coping with the emotions associated with the departure of the child.
 Soon, most families are ready to welcome another child in need.

 Inspiritus offers comprehensive training and preparation for caring families in three stages:

 Orientation, which covers detailed information about who we are, what we do, and how we work.
 We also discuss State and Agency policies regarding regulatory and safety issues.

 Pre-service trainings, which are free of charge.
 Click here for more information on trainings.